-Emergency services are often the first responder to an incident at an unmanned or remotely operated plant.
+External emergency services are often the initial responder to an incident at an unmanned or remotely operated plant.
 In some instances, they require additional training so they can take appropriate action without company personnel being present.

-External emergency services can be provided by the customer, fire brigade, police, or security service as defined in the emergency plan.
+External emergency services can be provided by the customer, firefighters, police, or security service as defined in the emergency plan.